Vistry Group: Vistry Group

 Trading in the company's shares under the new name, Vistry Group plc, commenced on 6 January 2020.
 Vistry Partnerships' first project wins included a £66m project on the Aylesbury Estate redevelopment at Elephant & Castle in south London, and the first phase of Enfield Council's Meridian Water development.
 Post-merger streamlining led to around 100 jobs being lost as Vistry reorganised 17 regional business units to 13.

 During the 2020 COVID-19 pandemic, Vistry initially furloughed the majority of its employees and suspended construction activities, before recommencing work on most of its sites in late April and early May.
 On 20 May, Vistry said it was operating on 119 out of its 172 house-building developments, and on all 73 sites where it was building for other developers, including housing associations.
 Integration of the Linden and Bovis businesses continued and further headcount reduction was expected.
 The company was criticised for exploiting the COVID-19 downturn by seeking discounts from subcontractors.

 In February 2022, Vistry was reported to be among the slowest payers of its subcontractors in a Build UK report based on government data, taking an average of 44 days to settle invoices, with 15% of its invoices still not settled after 60 days.

 In September 2022, Vistry was reported to be offering a £1.24 billion cash and shares deal to acquire competitor Countryside Partnerships.
-The deal, backed by both boards and by five major shareholders at Countryside holding 39% of the company, will create one of the UK's biggest home builders with revenue of over £3bn.
-Countryside shareholders would receive 0.255 of a Vistry share for each of their shares plus 60p; if approved, the deal would be completed in early 2023.
+The deal, backed by both boards and by five major shareholders at Countryside holding 39% of the company, would create one of the UK's biggest home builders with revenue of over £3bn.
+Countryside shareholders would receive 0.255 of a Vistry share for each of their shares plus 60p.
 Vistry CEO Greg Fitzgerald said the Countryside brand would be retained if the takeover was approved by shareholders.
 The takeover was completed on 11 November 2022.

+In August 2023, shareholders were asked to approve a £2.2m pay rise for CEO Greg Fitzgerald, and his remuneration package was only narrowly approved, with just 54.8% in favour.
+In January 2024, it was announced that Fitzgerald would, in addition to being CEO, become executive chair of the company when Ralph Findlay steps down on 16 May 2024.
+Some shareholders expressed unrest about Fitzgerald's combined role, a departure from the UK Corporate Governance Code, with one-in-five voting against his re-election in May 2024; Vistry also commissioned an evaluation to assess the combined role of CEO and chair, to be reported in March 2025.
+Fitzgerald subsequently abolished the role of chief operating officer; Earl Sibley left the business in November 2024.